India national cricket team: Captains

 A total of 35 men have captained the Indian men's cricket team in at least one Test match, although only six have led the team in more than 25 matches, and six have captained the team in men's ODIs but not Tests.
 India's first captain of the men's cricket team was C. K. Nayudu, who led the team in four matches against England: one in England in 1932 and a series of three matches at home in 1933–34.
 Lala Amarnath, India's fourth captain of the men's cricket team and the first Indian to score a century in Test cricket while playing for India, led the team in its first Test match after Indian independence.
-He also captained the side to its first Test victory and first series win, both in a three-match series at home against Pakistan in 1952–53.
+He also captained the team to its first Test victory and first series win, both in a three-match series at home against Pakistan in 1952–53.
 From 1952 until 1961–62, India men's cricket team had a number of captains such as Vijay Hazare, Polly Umrigar and Nari Contractor.

 The Nawab of Pataudi, Mansoor Ali Khan Pataudi, was the men's team's captain for 36 Test matches from 1961–62 to 1969–70, returning for another four matches against West Indies in 1974–75.
 In the early years of his captaincy tenure, the team was whitewashed in the West Indies, England and Australia.
 However, in 1967–68, Pataudi led India men's cricket team on its maiden New Zealand tour, which ended in India winning the Test series 3–1.
 In 1970–71, Ajit Wadekar took over the captaincy from Pataudi.
 Under Wadekar's captaincy, India registered its first Test series win in the West Indies and England.
 India played its first men's ODI in 1974, also under his captaincy.
 India won its first men's ODI under the captaincy of Srinivasaraghavan Venkataraghavan in the 1975 World Cup, against East Africa.
 Between 1975–76 and 1978–79, Bishan Singh Bedi captained the team in 22 men's Tests and four ODIs, winning six Tests and one ODI.

 Sunil Gavaskar took over as men's Test and ODI captain in 1978–79, leading India in 47 Test matches and 37 ODIs, winning nine Tests and 14 ODIs.
 He was succeeded by Kapil Dev in the 1980s, who captained for 34 Test matches, including four victories.
 Kapil Dev led India to victory in 39 of his 74 ODIs in charge, including the 1983 Cricket World Cup.
 Kapil Dev also captained India's 2–0 Test series victory in England in 1986.
 The captaincy shuffled between Dev and Gavaskar, with Gavaskar captaining India to triumph in the inaugural 1984 Asia Cup and 1985 World Championship of Cricket.